smaht-dac/submitr/docs/source/index.rst

 Although at some point **submitr** might offer the ability to use **rclone** invisibly, for now it uses **awscli** only.
-But we do now experimentally offer some isntructions for **Using rclone instead** at the end of this documentation in case that's an option you want to pursue.
+But we do now experimentally offer some instructions for **Using rclone instead** at the end of this documentation in case that's an option you want to pursue.